CapricanDRJ/witchers_shakespeare/index.md

 Together we shall face this coming tide,

-And Watcher's spirit, o'er the storm shall ride!
+And Witcher's spirit, o'er the storm shall ride!

 ### Act III Scene VI: The Precipice of Doom